 Venngage is loved for its intuitive approach, and it’s really surprising how marketers, with only a basic knowledge of design, can create something truly special.

-Once you have created your collaterals, it’s critical to secure approval from the key members in your team.
-Below you’ll find a selection of the best content review and approval tools on the market.
+Once you have created your collateral, it’s critical to secure approval from the key members in your team.
+Below, you’ll find a selection of the best content review and approval tools on the market.

 Filestage is an online review and approval tool that makes it easy for creative teams to share their work and collect feedback from stakeholders in one place.

 After uploading the image, video, document, or any other file type, the invited reviewers can add comments and annotations directly on the file, to leave clear and precise feedback.